yeehaa123/medial_operations/db/medial_operations.md

 #### Readings

 Kittler, Friedrich.
 "The World of the Symbolic.
-A World of the Machine." *Literature, Media, Information Systems: Essays.* Ed.
-John Johnston.
-Amsterdam: Overseas Publishers Assocation, 1997.
+A World of the Machine." *Literature, Media, Information Systems: Essays.* Amsterdam: Overseas Publishers Assocation, 1997.
 130-146.
 Print.

 ### Assignment 2